 Creating and managing tasks in Outlook can sometimes be a task of its own and there isn’t really a way to manage your Tasks when using a smartphone or tablet.
 Until now…

 Have you already used the Microsoft To Do app?

 Microsoft To Do has been developed by the same team that developed the popular Wunderlist app.
 Microsoft acquired Wunderlist when it bought the company 6Wunderkinder in June 2015.

-Since then, Wunderlist has been redesigned to work in tandem with various Office 365 services and integration with Outlook, Exchange Online and Outlook.com and released as a new application called Microsoft To Do in April 2017.
+Since then, Wunderlist has been redesigned to work in tandem with various Microsoft 365 services and integration with Outlook, Exchange Online and Outlook.com and released as a new application called Microsoft To Do in April 2017.

 Microsoft To Do strives to be an intelligent task management app that makes it easy to plan and manage your day.

 To get started with Microsoft To Do, download the app for your platform or use it in a browser;